Suzii/pv254-food-recipes-recommender/README.md

  - Recipes.DAL
 Contains folders:
-  - Entitis:  classes to be persisted in database (Recipe, IngredientUsage, Ingredient)
+  - Entities:  classes to be persisted in database (Recipe, IngredientUsage, Ingredient)
   - Repositories: classes to serve as connection between application and DB (right now only very simple RecipesRepository.cs)

 Plus Initializer and AppContext files.